tinybirdco/logs-explorer-template/tinybird/README.md

 Adapt the [logs.datasource](./datasources/logs.datasource) and pipes accordingly to match your application's log schema.

-Once you've made the changes in Tinybird adapt the `tinybird.ts` library and components accordingly to support the new pipes and parameters.
+Once you've made the changes in Tinybird, instrument your application and adapt the `tinybird.ts` library and components accordingly to support the new pipes and parameters.

 ## Mock Data